 1 green onion chopped (ours was huge)

-1/2 cup regular egg substitute
+1/2 cup regular egg substitute1/2 cup egg white subtitute

 3/4 cup evaporated milk